 After 30 months of owning our Tesla we finally are going on a Road trip.

 The NC 500.
-It took me a couple of days to look on Booking.com and the Tesla destination charger map to find some hotels as we set ourselves a budget for the B&Bs we wanted to stay at.In the end I booked some direct and some with Booking.com.
+It took me a couple of days to look on Bookin.com and the Tesla destination charger map to find some hotels as we set ourselves a budget for the B&Bs we wanted to stay at.In the end I book direct and with Booking.com.